Why it matters

 What we’re doing

 - Free the Vote, ACA 6.
-We are co-sponsoring a bill for a constitutional amendment to restore voting rights to 50,000 Californians on parole, living and working in our communities.
+We co-sponsored a bill for a constitutional amendment to restore voting rights to 50,000 Californians on parole, living and working in our communities.
 Mass incarceration disproportionately impacts Black and Brown Californians and results in a less representative electorate.
 Freeing the vote is a moral imperative, sound public policy, and essential to achieving an inclusive democracy.
-Our goal is to get ACA 6 passed through the legislature and on the November 2020 ballot as an initiative for voters to decide.
+Our goal was to get ACA 6 passed through the legislature and on the November 2020 ballot as an initiative for voters to decide.

 - Increasing Voter Registration.
 It’s no accident that California recently achieved the highest percentage of eligible voters registered in 67 years.
 We have been working hard on increasing voter registration.
 Highlights include: